JanHerca/urantiapedia/input/markdown/en/Innerface/Vol10/Innerface_vol10_5.md

 Arrogance and Humility

 In modern times some of the phrasing of these words has acquired an altered meaning from the original translation.
-In the Urantia Papers, Jesus illustrates the meaning of "poor in spirit" in a story of a wealthy Pharisee who strode into the synagogue declaring his thanks to God that he was not like that miserable publican over there in the corner, and then followed up with a catalogue of his praiseworthy attributes.
-In contrast the publican prayed to God contritely in the words, "God have mercy on me, a miserable sinner."
+In the Urantia Papers, Jesus illustrates the meaning of “poor in spirit” in a story of a wealthy Pharisee who strode into the synagogue declaring his thanks to God that he was not like that miserable publican over there in the corner, and then followed up with a catalogue of his praiseworthy attributes.
+In contrast the publican prayed to God contritely in the words, “God have mercy on me, a miserable sinner.”

 The first was full of his own arrogant self-importance and puffed up with conceit and pride.
 The second was humble before God, he was teachable, and anxious to do better.
-It is in the publican that we find the meaning of "poor in spirit."
+It is in the publican that we find the meaning of “poor in spirit.”

-Likewise the meaning of "those who mourn" is seen in those who feel genuine sympathy for the unfortunate or distressed, while "the meek" are those who are the opposite of arrogant, bullying, dominating.
+Likewise the meaning of “those who mourn” is seen in those who feel genuine sympathy for the unfortunate or distressed, while “the meek” are those who are the opposite of arrogant, bullying, dominating.

 Ask yourself what a perfect God, the epitome of love and compassion, would be like and interpret Jesus' beatitudes accordingly--and you'll never be far wrong.
 Jesus continued: